-I am from the Olympic Peninsula of Washington State, a wonderful place to grow up.
-I played soccer, piano, and spent a lot of time playing outdoors and hiking in the Elwha River watershed.
-I studied forest ecology and earned a Bachelors of Science in Environmental Science and Resource Management at the University of Washington's College of Forest Resources (now College of the Environment).
-After graduating college I have mostly spent my career restoring vital riparian habitat for salmon in the Puget Sound and Washington Coast river systems.
-I am excited to broaden my horizons at Point Blue and continue working for healthy rivers.
+I was born and raised on the Olympic Peninsula of Washington State where I grew up playing soccer, piano, exploring the outdoors and hiking in the Elwha River watershed.
+I studied forest ecology and earned a Bachelor’s of Science in Environmental Science and Resource Management at the University of Washington’s College of Forest Resources (now College of the Environment).
+After graduating college I have mostly spent my career restoring vital riparian habitat for salmon in the Puget Sound and Washington Coast river systems and working with ranchers in the Southern Sierra Nevada foothills in Point Blue’s Rangeland Watershed Initiative.
+I am excited to continue growth within Point Blue and promote excellence in land stewardship.